 What information does an ABP contain?

-- Boat builder and build year (or hull identification number-HIN).
+- The build year and/ or hull identification number (HIN).

 - Maximum outboard engine power.